weavolutionmage/drachenwald/offices/herald/sendacourtreport.md

 ## Send a court report

-If you are serving as herald for any of the [royal family of Drachenwald] ]({{ site.baseurl }}{% link royals/index.md %}), after the event, write up the court by email.
+If you are serving as herald for any of the [royal family of Drachenwald]({{ site.baseurl }}{% link royals/index.html %}), after the event, write up the court by email.
 Aim to send your report in the week after the event, while the court is still clear in your mind.

 ### Who to contact